MediaComem/comem-devmobil/README.md

   - A user must be able to delete at least one of the resources of the domain model (e.g. delete a Place in the Travel Log).
 - At least two mobile-oriented features must be used, for example:
   - Geolocation of the user (e.g. to center a map on the user's location, or to determine a Place's location in the Travel log).
-  - Pictures taken with the phone's camera (works only on physical devices).
+  - Pictures taken with the phone's camera.
-    **You are not required to exclusively implement those two ; you can choose others depending on your subject**
+    **You are not required to exclusively implement those two ; you can choose completly others ones depending on your subject**
 - There must be a map showing geolocated resources (with more than one item on the same map).
-- There must be a resource list with filters or search parameters.
+- There must be a resource list with filters/search parameters.

 **Implementation**

 - The app must follow Angular and Ionic best practices.
 - The app must use an approved API.
 - Asynchronous code must be correctly handled (e.g. callbacks, promises and/or observables).
-- The app must provide clear feedback when errors are likely to occur:
+- The app must provide clear feedback to the user when errors are likely to occur:
   - When submitting a form (input might be invalid or the API call might fail).
   - When geolocating the user (it might fail).
 - Secrets (passwords & keys) **must not** be committed to the Git repository.